tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 This defines an Optimizely variable key called `myGravityVariable` with a default value of 9.8.
 Once a variable key is defined, variations can change the value for variables accessed via this key.

-The provided `OptimizelyVariableKeyFor[type]` macro ([list of types](/ios/help/html/Classes/Optimizely.html#task_Live%20Variables)) is the suggested method for defining an `OptimizelyVariableKey` as it will allow the web editor to detect live variables right when it connects your application. **Note that keys must be defined outside of the function scope.**
+The provided `OptimizelyVariableKeyFor[type]` macro ([list of types](/ios/help/html/Classes/Optimizely.html#task_Live%20Variables)) is the suggested method for defining an `OptimizelyVariableKey` as it will allow the web editor to detect Live Variables right when it connects your application. **Note that keys must be defined outside of the function scope.**

 In order to access the variable, call `numberForKey` and provide the corresponding variable key: